Healthy Foods to Eat on Thanksgiving

 One of the biggest things to worry about is the pie filling.

 Instead of using brown sugar and butter, you can substitute maple syrup or date syrup and ghee.
-Both maple syrup and date syrup are extremely sweet (meaning you can use less of it) and have a healthier affect on blood sugar.
+Both maple syrup and date syrup are extremely sweet (meaning you can use less of it) and have a healthier effect on blood sugar.
 Ghee, as I’ve written about, is one of the healthiest substitutes for butter around.
 And, of course, to create a great gluten-free crust there are plenty of options.

 5 – Turkey: